Package 'nanonext'

 Description

-Send data asynchronously over a connection (Socket, Context or Stream).
+Send data asynchronously over a connection (Socket, Context, Stream or Pipe).

 Usage